patik/Bodensee-theme-devtools/README.md

 ## Customization

-Easily customize this theme with Sass by changing the colors in the `_setting.scss` file.
+Easily customize this theme with Sass by changing the colors in the `_variables_.scss` file.

 ## Thanks